Isolarion: A Different Oxford Journey

 ‘A time may come in your life’, Isolarion begins, ‘when you feel the need to make a pilgrimage.’
 But when it does, how is a parent with a full-time job to respond to the call?

 The answer is by starting close to home.
 Attlee takes us on a journey down one teeming, multicultural street in his neighbourhood, which connects the ancient university city with the car factory in Cowley.
 This is a different Oxford to the one we know from Brideshead and Inspector Morse, with its shops, restaurants, music venues and places of worship offering philosophies and flavours from across the globe.
-Why go the other side of the world, Attlee asks, when a world awaits discovery just outside your front door?
+Why go to the other side of the world, Attlee asks, when a world awaits discovery just outside your front door?

 At once a charming road movie, a spirited defence of a pluralistic society and a call to celebrate the eclectic vitality of British cities, the message of Isolarion feels all the more timely at the beginning of the century’s third decade.